dalexscully/data-structures-and-algorithms/python/docs/merge_sort/README.md

 ![Whiteboard Image](./merge_sort.png)
 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 Multiple merge steps of multiple subarrays yield a fully sorted array.
-Here is the code in Python (note that arrays in Python are called lists, so here the variable lst is used to represent the input array/list):
+Here is the code in Python (note that arrays in Python are called lists, so here the variable lst is used to represent the input array/list): Hey men!
 ## Solution
 <!-- Show how to run your code, and examples of it in action -->